memothelemo/rojo/README.md

-## NOTE: This fork is powers tree generator tool.
+## NOTE: This fork powers tree generator tool.
 It will might be get dated after some months by.

+## About this fork: it publicly exposes all the APIs of Rojo

 <div align="center">
     <a href="https://rojo.space"><img src="assets/logo-512.png" alt="Rojo" height="217" /></a>